Locate-then-Sparsify: Attribution Guided Sparse Strategy for Visual Hallucination Mitigation

 $M^h$ denotes a mask that sets the output of the $h$-th attention head to zero.
 We independently intervene on attention heads to measure the relevance between layers and hallucinatory tokens, building on prior studies~\cite{yu2024understanding,zhou2024analyzing} that such interventions enable more accurate estimation of how individual layers contribute to the logits of output tokens.

 For the sentence level, we compute the attribution scores across all tokens in the sentence and aggregate them to obtain an overall attribution score, as the entire sentence is intrinsically associated with the hallucinated content~\cite{huang2024opera,zhou2024analyzing}.
-Since individual tokens vary in their contribution to hallucinations, we employ a weight-based aggregation method that assigns token weights according to several indicators, which are designed based on insights from prior studies~\cite{huang2024opera,zhou2024analyzing}.
-These studies suggest that (1) initial summarizing cues (\eg, additional) or the terminal punctuation of the preceding sentence and (2) later tokens in the sentence, are more likely to trigger hallucination.
+Since individual tokens vary in their contribution to hallucinations, we employ a weight-based aggregation method that assigns token weights based on several indicators, designed with insights from prior studies~\cite{huang2024opera,zhou2024analyzing}.
+These studies suggest that (1) initial summarizing cues (\eg, additional) or the terminal punctuation of the preceding sentence, and (2) later tokens in the sentence, are more likely to trigger hallucination.
 Furthermore, (3) tokens exhibiting factual errors should also be emphasized.
 Therefore, we design three indicators to assign these tokens with higher weights.
-Given the set of tokens $T_{sent}$ in a sentence, the indicators for a token $y_t\in T_{sent}$ is defined as follows:\\ \textbf{(1) Cue indicator}: $u(y_t|T_{sent}) \in \{0,1\}$, where $u(y_t\mid T_{sent})=1$ if $y_t$ is a {summary token} (\eg, ``additional'' or a period); otherwise $u(y_t\mid T_{sent})=0$.\\ \textbf{(2) Position indicator}: $r(y_t|T_{sent}) \in [0,1]$, a higher value indicates later positions in the sentence.\\ \textbf{(3) Hallucination indicator}: $v(y_t|T_{sent})\in\{0,1\}$, where $v(y_t|T_{sent})=1$ if the token $y_t$ is identified as containing a factual error, and $v(y_t|T_{sent})=0$ otherwise.\\ A multiplicative weight is formed and then normalized:
+Given the set of tokens $T_{sent}$ in a sentence, the indicators for a token $y_t\in T_{sent}$ are defined as follows:\\ \textbf{(1) Cue indicator}: $u(y_t|T_{sent}) \in \{0,1\}$, where $u(y_t\mid T_{sent})=1$ if $y_t$ is a {summary token} (\eg, ``additional'' or a period); otherwise $u(y_t\mid T_{sent})=0$.\\ \textbf{(2) Position indicator}: $r(y_t|T_{sent}) \in [0,1]$, a higher value indicates later positions in the sentence.\\ \textbf{(3) Hallucination indicator}: $v(y_t|T_{sent})\in\{0,1\}$, where $v(y_t|T_{sent})=1$ if the token $y_t$ is identified as containing a factual error, and $v(y_t|T_{sent})=0$ otherwise.\\ A multiplicative weight is formed and then normalized: